EDUCATION & MENTORING

 -

-- Zoom Orientation (required)
+- Attendance at Zoom orientation (required)

-- Quarterly one-on-one meetings (required)
+- Quarterly one-on-one mentor–mentee meetings (required)

 - Encouraged participation in NNS virtual roundtables

-- Completion of a program feedback survey is crucial
+- Completion of program feedback survey

 NOTES